01-edu/public/subjects/devops/play-with-containers/README.md

 - You must have a docker network that establishes the connection between all services inside your docker host.
 - Any outside request must be able to access only the `api-gateway-app` via `HTTPS`.
+- The connection to the api-gateway-app protected by `SSL certification` (self-signed certification is authorized)

 > All resources in your infrastructure must be targeted and managed by docker-compose.